opensearch-project/documentation-website/_migrations/migration-console/migration-console-commands-references.md

 ### Run `cat-indices`

-Runs the Cat Indices API on the cluster.
+Runs the `cat-indices` API on the cluster.

 ```sh
 console clusters cat-indices